 Challenges to Building Fact Fluency

 Some of the biggest challenges I noticed in my classroom when it came to fact practice was:

 - Students weren’t engaged in activities

 The curriculum provided little practice for students to work through basic facts.
 It focused on fluency through timed worksheets as their practice.
-Students who were struggling to solve the problems efficiently and accurately lacked confident, did not want to participate in the activity, and failed before they even started.
+Students who were struggling to solve the problems efficiently and accurately lacked confidence, did not want to participate in the activity and failed before they even started.
 The independent worksheets that were provided did not contain enough math fact practice to build mastery.